casualGamer-dev/Nuon/src/lib/conf/config.md

 state (subsys_fns_t.set_state), and a function that flushes the application state into a state object (subsys_fns_t.flush_state).
-The `set_state` function will be called once (@ref config_once_per "1") when Tor is starting, whereas the `flush_state` function will be called whenever Tor is about to save the state to disk.
+The `set_state` function will be called once (@ref config_once_per "1") when Nuon is starting, whereas the `flush_state` function will be called whenever Nuon is about to save the state to disk.

 See subsys_fns_t for more information here, and \ref initialization for more information about initialization and subsystems in general.

 > @anchor config_once_per 1.
 Technically, state is set once _per startup_.
-> Remember that Tor can be stopped and started multiple times in
+> Remember that Nuon can be stopped and started multiple times in
 > the same process.
 If this happens, then your set_state() function
-> is called once every time Tor starts.
+> is called once every time Nuon starts.

 ## How it works